yugokato/pytest-smoke/README.md

 ```

 > - The `--smoke-scope` option also supports any custom values, as long as they are handled in the hook
-> - You can override the plugin's default value for `N` and `SCOPE` using INI options.
+> - You can override the plugin's default values for `N` and `SCOPE` using INI options.
 See the "INI Options" section below
 > - When using the [pytest-xdist](https://pypi.org/project/pytest-xdist/) plugin for parallel testing, you can configure the `pytest-smoke` plugin to replace the default scheduler with a custom distribution algorithm that distributes tests based on the smoke scope